Demonstration of weighted graph optimization on a Rydberg atom array using local light-shifts: Results

 Initially we consider the weighted graph instance indicated by the inset of Fig.~\ref{fig:2D}(d) with $(w_1,w_2,w_3,w_4,w_5)=(2,1,2,1,1)$ using a $3\times3$ arrangement of atoms with spacing $a=8~\mu$m.
 As before, we perform closed-loop optimization of the annealing profile, resulting in a shorter annealing time of only 1.65~$\mu$s with the light-shift turning on after 0.6~$\mu$s, as shown in Fig.~\ref{fig:2D}(b).
 For this optimization process we minimize $\langle H_\mathrm{MWIS}\rangle$ for the embedded 9 qubit graph (rather than simply just considering the non-embedded 5-qubit graph), as whilst the values of the ancilla qubits are not relevant to the problem solution, there are many possible states encoded in the 9-qubit bitstrings that feature the correct 5-vertex solution state but only one of which corresponds to the energetic ground state.
 This ensures the optimizer favours solutions that more closely follow adiabatic preparation of the ground states, which can be verified by observing the dynamical evolution in preparing the correct output bitstring.
 Fig.~\ref{fig:2D}(c) shows the preparation probability as a function of time, revealing a smooth accumulation of population after 1.2~$\mu$s and no fast oscillations observed when exploiting shorter annealing profile durations.
 Following optimization of ramp parameters we obtain $\langle H_\mathrm{MWIS}\rangle=-4.0(1)$, compared to an idealized cost of -8.
+This discrepancy in the measured cost is simply a consequence of the finite state preparation and readout fidelities leading to a distribution of output strings, with all other strings making a more positive contribution to the average cost with zero weighting contributions from atoms in the ground state and strong positive energy penalties in the case of a blockade violation.

 The final output state probabilities for the weighted graph are shown in Fig.~\ref{fig:2D}(d), with the correct 9-qubit output state corresponding to Rydberg excitation of qubits mapping onto vertices 1 and 3 being observed with $\ge10\%$ probability, significantly higher than any other output bitstrings and showing demonstration of solving an embedded MWIS graph.